 How can entrepreneurship for destination development contribute to sustainability?
-This is the question you will be able to answer after graduating from the Master Programme in Sustainable Destination Development, specialising in Entrepreneurship for Destination Development.
-This is an international Master's programme in which you will be working together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
+You will be able to answer this question after graduating from this specialisation.
+You will be working together with researchers and lecturers to create a career in sustainable destination development.
 The programme is held at Uppsala University Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.

 Why this programme?

 Tourist destinations across the world face major challenges.
 With less visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 How can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?
-The Master Programme in Sustainable Destination Development is a new programme aimed at those of you who want to develop cross-border, international key competencies in this field.
+You should study this specialisation in Entrepreneurship for Destination Development, within the Master's Programme in Sustainable Destination Development, if you want to develop cross-border, international key competencies in this field.

 The programme leads to a Master of Science (60 credits) with Sustainable Destination Development as the main field of study